 Humidity, heat and cold

-Extreme temperatures and thermal shocks can affect your instrument.
-Like most materials, wood expands with heat and contracts with cold.
+Extreme temperatures and thermal shock can affect your instrument.
+Like most organic materials, wood expands in heat and contracts in cold.

-When changes of temperature are unavoidable, allow the instrument to adapt gradually by waiting ten minutes before opening the case.
+If a change in temperature is unavoidable, it is advisable to allow the instrument to acclimatize smoothly by waiting about ten minutes before opening the case.